 A $6,700 interest penalty

-The class action lawsuit against ParkLane Financial Group Limited of Toronto and others dates back to 2012.
-By that time, Canada Revenue Agency (CRA) had disqualified more than $4.5 billion in donations to the ParkLane Donations for Canada Charitable Gift Program by over 130,000 taxpayers.
-Their grief started when their accompanying tax deductions were reassessed by CRA.
+Firstly, the class action lawsuit against ParkLane Financial Group Limited of Toronto and others dates back to 2012.
+Secondly, by that time, Canada Revenue Agency (CRA) had disqualified more than $4.5 billion in donations to the ParkLane Donations for Canada Charitable Gift Program by over 130,000 taxpayers.
+Also, their grief started when their accompanying tax deductions were reassessed by CRA.

 Learn more: Toronto Business Lawyers